Examples Of Why Self-Awareness Is Important

 What is self-awareness exactly?

-A popular definition of self-awareness these days is "knowing one’s internal states, preference, resources and intuitions".
+A popular definition of self-awareness these days is "knowing one’s internal states, preference, resources, and intuitions".

 It's a definition I tend to agree with.
 Self-awareness is all about knowing the one thing in life we have control over: our perception of our own world.
 If we know exactly what our internal preferences are, then it's easier to deal with unexpected situations.
 More importantly, if we know how our unconsciousness reacts to certain events, we can try to improve the way we react to these things.

-Being self-aware allows us to better choose our own mindset, and turn it into something positive despite negative external factors.
+The biggest benefit to self-awareness is that it allows us to better choose our own mindset, and turn it into something positive despite negative external factors.

 Someone who is not self-aware encounters obstacles, sometimes the same ones repeatedly, and doesn't understand why.
 Someone who is self-aware examines themselves honestly to get to the root of their problems.
 Maybe people don't like to talk to you.
 A person that isn't self-aware person would just get frustrated or accept it, or maybe not even notice people are annoyed by them.
 A self-aware person examines their reality, maybe admits they ramble too much, don't listen enough, aren't engaging or being present.